 For more information about this initiative, contact email@example.com or call 570-941-4419.
 Students interested in getting more involved in advocacy and other justice related initiatives by joining the Catholic Relief Services (CRS) Ambassadors Group, can contact Club moderator, Cathy Seymour at firstname.lastname@example.org.

-January 7-13 is National Migration Week for U.S. Catholics.
-With DACA scheduled to end March 5, 2018, we must urge Congress to act now to provide certainty for the nearly 800,000 DACA recipients/Dreamers who are currently working, attending college, or serving in our military.
+With DACA scheduled to end March 5, 2018, we must urge Congress to act now to provide certainty for the 1.8 million Dreamers, including nearly 800,000 DACA recipients who are currently working, attending college, or serving in our military.

-The University of Scranton, along with many Catholic and Jesuit colleges and universities, associations and organizations, urges its students, faculty and staff to call upon Congressional members to stand in support of Dreamers by providing a path to citizenship for DACA recipients.
+The University of Scranton, along with many Catholic and Jesuit colleges and universities, associations and organizations, urges its students, faculty and staff to call upon Congressional members to stand in support of DACA students through passage of the DREAM Act of 2017.

-For more information and to take action in support of Dreamers, visit the USCCB/Justice for Immigrants Action Alert.
+For more information and to take action in support of Dreamers, visit the USCCB/Justice for Immigrants Action Alert and Association of Jesuit Colleges and Universities (AJCU) information page regarding the February 1 National Call-in Day.

 - USCCB/Justice for Immigrants Action Alert